 - Federation Strategic Plan 2014-17 Overview

 - Federation Privacy Statement

 - 2019-20 Annual Report

 - 2018-19 Annual Report

 - 2014-15 Annual Report

 - 2012-13 Annual Report (pdf)

-The Federation is a membership organisation, bringing together specialist and generalist community legal centres.
-If you represent a community legal centre and are interested in joining the federation, click here.
+The Federation is a membership organisation, bringing together specialist and generalist Community Legal Centres.

 The Federation of Community Legal Services acknowledges the vital support of the Victoria Law Foundation in funding the redevelopment of this website.